Updated: May 12, 2022

 Data from a large, modern rice mill in Jiangxi Province in China, highlights some of the challenges faced by most if not all rice mills around the World today.

-The primary issue faced in IQC is the fact that bulk rice deliveries are not typically homogenous.
+The primary issue faced in IQC is the fact that bulk rice deliveries are not typically homogeneous.
 More often than not there are varying degrees of mixed rice varieties in any given delivery.
-These variations in the type and mix of rice types being delivered directly affect the quality of the final milled product due to differing levels of broken kernels, differing colours and different baseline kernel sizes.
-Indeed, colour is often a good indicator of the storage conditions that rice has been subjected to prior to delivery.
+These variations in the type and mix of rice types being delivered directly affect the quality of the final milled product due to differing levels of broken kernels, differing colors and different baseline kernel sizes.
+Indeed, color is often a good indicator of the storage conditions that rice has been subjected to prior to delivery.
 As a result, this metric is a key determining factor in the price that is paid for bulk rice from the upstream supply chain.

 When bulk deliveries arrive to a mill a sample is taken and analyzed for kernel size, color, chalkiness and damage.
 This process consists of a manual test in which a trained and experienced technician visually inspects a sample kernel by kernel.
 Each sample may contain up to 1,500 kernels and as a result typically takes in the region of 15 minutes to complete.
 The results from these tests will directly dictate the price which the mill pays for the bulk delivery.
 By definition, the manual testing method is subjective and can vary from test to test and technician to technician.
 As a result, the potential for error on specific tests or between testers is an ever present risk.
 In addition, the dependence on a small number of experienced technicians results in added risk for a mill operation.
 In busy periods, especially, during harvest seasons, a mill may be receiving a large number of deliveries on a daily basis and it is not unusual to see 10 or more trucks waiting for their deliveries to be sampled and tested.